What are the guidelines for proper employee records retention in the Philippines?

 In line with industry regulations, businesses in the Philippines are mandated to retain employee records for at least three (3) years, with a maximum retention period of ten (10) years.
 This covers a range of essential documents, including payroll records, time and attendance records, and employment contracts.
 Having a well-defined records retention strategy ensures compliance with these legal requirements while preserving valuable historical data.

-Records management plays a vital role in any organization by safely and systematically handling information, regardless of its format.
+Records management plays a vital role in any human resources department by safely and systematically handling information, regardless of its format.
 It ensures the secure storage and accessibility of essential data, from employee records to financial statements.

-Moreover, it guarantees that these documents are retained for the necessary duration.
+Moreover, it guarantees that these records relating to employment are retained for the necessary duration.
 Records management is instrumental in promoting transparency, reducing legal risks, and safeguarding the interests of both employees and employers.

-A company needs to manage and keep certain types of records for a time in compliance with the labor code.
-Moreover, these important documents, including company information, should be easily accessible to reduce the risk of legal violations and penalties.
+A company maintaining personnel files needs to manage and keep certain types of records for a time in compliance with the labor code.
+Moreover, these official personnel files, including company information, should be easily accessible to reduce the risk of legal violations and penalties.

 Payroll records are documents containing details about employees’ salaries, deductions, benefits, and tax contributions.
 Employers are legally required to retain these payroll and financial records for a minimum of three years.
 However, many opt to keep them for a more extended period to ensure full compliance with tax and labor regulations.